Local web sites for and about Wolverhampton

 - Morton’s Brewery: brewing in Essington, a small village on the Cannock side of Wolverhampton, and owners of Hail to the Ale: the first micropub in the West Midlands, sited at Pendeford Avenue, Wolverhampton, which opened in September 2013.

-- Punchline Brewery: opened in 2017 in the wake of Sacre Brew.
-This brewery is run by 5 friends.
+- Punchline Brewery: opened in 2017, this Wolverhampton brewery is run by 5 friends.

 - West Midlands page of Pub History Society’s Bibliography of Publications relating to Public Houses, Inns and Taverns.